albertattard/spring-boot-camp/docs/02-data/04-env.md

       }
       ```

-      The `build` task depends on the `check` task, which in turn it depends on our `integrationTest` task as shown in the following task tree.
+      The `build` task depends on the `check` task, which in turn depends on the `test` task, and will depend on our `integrationTest` task, as shown in the following task tree.

+      {% include custom/note.html details="Our <code>integrationTest</code> Gradle task is not shown in the following dependency tree as we still need to include the new <code>integration-test.gradle</code> file in our <code>build.gradle</code> file." %}

       ```bash
       $ ./gradlew build taskTree